BboxLab/bboxapi-ibmfunction-watson-sample/README.md

 https://dev.bouyguestelecom.fr/nous-contacter/
 Add these credentials to the ready made Cloud Function.

-In order to make the call to the IBM Cloud Function from Waton Assistant you must first retrieve an API key corresponding to your IBM cloud function which you can find at the following Url address:
+In order to make the call to the IBM Cloud Function from Waton Assistant you must first retrieve an API key corresponding to your IBM cloud function which you can find at the following Url address :

 https://console.bluemix.net/openwhisk/learn/api-key
 ![](api_key_page.png?raw=true)